What is deducted from your AOW pension if you live outside the Netherlands?

 The Netherlands has made agreements with many countries concerning tax payments.
-The agreements are laid down in tax treaties.
+The agreements are laid down in bilateral tax treaties to ensure that you do not pay tax on the same income in 2 countries.
 It depends on the tax treaty whether or not we deduct tax from your AOW pension.
-If we do not make these deductions from your AOW pension, you will have to pay tax on your AOW pension in the country where you live.
+If we do not make these deductions from your AOW pension because you are entitled to an exemption from Dutch tax, you will have to pay tax on your AOW pension in the country where you live.

 The Zvw health insurance contribution for non-residents may consist of up to three components:

-- a fixed contribution.
+- A fixed contribution for each co-insured family member aged 18 or above.
 The amount of this contribution differs per country, depending on the average cost of healthcare in the country where you live.